From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: The essential role of positional information in enabling in-context learning

-We set the vocabulary size $|V| = 20$, the number of noise tokens $N = 20$, and use only one attention layer as additional layers do not improve performance.
-Table \ref{tab:icl-one-pattern} reveals interesting phenomena.
-Firstly, under the clean data scenario, ICL performs exceptionally well, with an observed performance increase with learned positional embeddings and a larger embedding dimension.
+We set the vocabulary size $|V| = 20$, the number of nuisance tokens $N = 20$, and use only one attention layer as additional layers do not improve performance.
+See Appendix \ref{app:exp-details} for more details.

+\textbf{Results.} Table \ref{tab:icl-one-pattern} reveals interesting phenomena.
+First, under the clean data scenario, ICL performs exceptionally well, with an observed performance increase with learned positional embeddings and a larger embedding dimension.
 However, ICL is notably challenging under the one-noisy scenario.
 In the block-noisy scenario, learned positional embeddings are crucial for satisfactory ICL performance.
-Theorem \ref{prop:icl-one-pattern} formalizes these findings. \begin{thm}[Blocked noise structure facilitates ICL] Consider a sufficiently large autoregressive position-aware model that can achieve the minimum possible theoretical loss.
-Training this model in the one-noisy (block-noisy) scenario results in zero (perfect) ICL accuracy. \end{thm}

-The proof is in Appendix \ref{app:proof-icl-one-pattern}.
+Theorem \ref{prop:icl-one-pattern} formalizes these findings. \begin{thm}[Blocked nuisance token structure facilitates ICL] Consider a sufficiently large autoregressive position-aware model that can achieve the minimum possible theoretical loss.
+Training this model in the one-noisy (block-noisy) scenario results in zero (perfect) ICL accuracy. \end{thm} The proof is in Appendix \ref{app:proof-icl-one-pattern}.
 Theorem \ref{prop:icl-one-pattern} says that ICL works perfectly under the block-noisy scenario, yet fails to work under the one-noisy scenario.
 However, as shown in Table \ref{tab:icl-one-pattern}, the use of sinusoidal positional embeddings significantly enhances prediction accuracy in the one-noisy scenario.
 This may be due to the fact that sinusoidal embeddings can encode relative positional information \citep{vaswani2017attention}.
 For example, training sentences of the form \textit{nabacdc}, where \textit{n} $\in \mathcal{N}$, may help in predicting the most likely token following the ICL prompt \textit{\underline{abacd}}.